cloudwatt/applications/bundle-trusty-ghost/README_EN.md

 ### All of this is fine, but you do not have a way to run the stack thru the console ?

 Yes !
-Using the console, you can deploy a MEAN server:
+Using the console, you can deploy a Ghost server:

 1. Go the Cloudwatt Github in the applications/bundle-trusty-ghost repository
 2. Click on the file nammed bundle-trusty-ghost.heat.yml